Safety at Sea

 NOT A MEMBER?
 JOIN OR RENEW TODAY

 Any sailor who wishes to become more prudent by learning how to prepare and practice for a variety of sailing situations.
-There’s a saying : "Failing to plan is planning to fail."
+There’s a saying: "Failing to plan is planning to fail."
 One bad situation can result in a domino effect of trouble that increases exponentially.
-However, if you have a plan and an understanding of what is possible on your vessel, your successful containment or diffusion of a difficult solution is more probable.
+However, if you have a plan and understand what is possible on your vessel, your successful containment or diffusion of a difficult solution is more probable.

-The goal of this class is to expose sailors to potential problems and possible solutions, encouraging them to think safely and creatively to become more experienced, safe mariners.
+The goal of this online class is to expose sailors to potential problems and possible solutions to encourage them to think safely and creatively to become more experienced, safe mariners.
 While there is no absolute “right way” to handle an emergency at sea, as all are dynamic and varied, this course will give you some exposure to on-the-spot possible actions and solutions.
 This class aims to inspire sailors to envision various "what if" scenarios, fostering confidence in their capacity to navigate and resolve potential challenges encountered at sea.

 • BOW TO STERN ABOVEDECK ASSESSMENTS